 Metro is offering Davidson County residents a convenient way to dispose of their Christmas trees again this year.
 Leave your tree at one of 11 facilities and Public Works will collect them for mulching at the Bordeaux Mulch Facility.

-- WHERE: Any one of the following locations: Cane Ridge Park, Una recreation Center, Whitfield Park, Cedar Hill Park, Two Rivers Park, Joelton Community Park, Sevier Park, Richland Park, Elmington Park, Edwin Warner Park, Lakewood City Hall.
-For a listing of park locations and a county-wide map of parks, visit: www.nashville.gov/Parks-and-Recreation/Parks.aspx#parkslist.
+- Any one of the following locations: Cane Ridge Park, Una recreation Center, Whitfield Park, Cedar Hill Park, Two Rivers Park, Joelton Community Park, Sevier Park, Richland Park, Elmington Park, Edwin Warner Park, Lakewood City Hall.
+Listing of park locations and a county-wide map of parks.

 All trees must be free of lights, ornaments, icicles, all tinsel and garland.
 No flocked trees can be accepted.
 Public Works will take the trees to the Bordeaux Mulching Facility to be chipped and composted into mulch.